Global GreenTagCertTM GreenRateTM Level A Certified

 Adapting to economic trends, it’s important to recognise that globalisation can introduce both opportunities and challenges to Australia’s local manufacturing.

-With the help of effective trading policies and strategies, alongside campaigns like Australian Made, we can continue to help local businesses and manufacturers to thrive in a globalised economy.
+With the help of effective trading policies and strategies, alongside campaigns like Australian Made, we can continue to help local businesses and manufacturers thrive in a globalised economy.

 How you can promote local manufacturing by choosing the Australian Made logo